Einstein's Theory of Relativity

 3.38 |

-might be described by vectors.
-However, such a description would lead
+and might be described by vectors.
+However, such a description

-to a very heavy notation that could be confusing and would require
+would lead to a very heavy notation that could be confusing and

-useless efforts.
-This is avoided by defining that in every equation
+would require useless efforts.
+This is avoided by defining that in

-mathematical sign of the velocities will be considered starting with
+appropriate mathematical sign of the velocities will be considered

-moving frame, a similar slowly moving object moves from O' to M'
+the moving frame, a similar slowly moving object moves from O' to

 |